 - 3 credit hours special problems (with faculty approval)

 The Master of Arts degree offers the option of a written thesis or a comprehensive exam.
-We strongly encourage students to pursue the thesis option if they are interested in applying to Ph.D. programs.
+Full details are outlined in the MA Handbook.

 - Thesis Option (6 hours)